 |Lighthouse||3.2 mi.
 South-Southeast of Central Bannerman Town||Eleuthera|

-Do you hope to spend more of your vacation time outside?
-You might be happy to learn the island has a couple of nature preserves on it.
+Do you enjoy being outdoors?
+You may be pleased to know the island has a couple of nature preserves on it.

-Leon Levy Native Plant Preserve is a nature preserve found within southeastern Eleuthera.
+Leon Levy Native Plant Preserve is a popular nature preserve located within southeastern Eleuthera.
 Part botanical garden and part preserve, the Leon Levy Native Plant Preserve is a privately protected forest dedicated to the native plants that grow in the Bahamas that have become under threat from invasive species.

 |Leon Levy Native Plant Preserve||Nature Sanctuary/Wildlife Reserve||3.4 mi.
 Northwest of Central South Palmetto Point||Eleuthera|

-Even though most vacationers have heard about the beautiful coastline, that isn't the only way to experience the natural beauty of the land.
-Eleuthera offers some great options, including 3 caves.
+Even though most vacationers come for the beaches, those aren't the only way to experience the natural beauty of the land.
+Eleuthera offers multiple options, including 3 caves.

-The table directly below shows a few details regarding caves.
+The chart directly below has more details concerning caves.

 |Cave||2.9 mi.
 Southeast of Central Gregory Town|